JamesANZ/cross-llm-mcp/README.md

 - **User preference system** with tag-based model selection
 - **Model tagging** to identify models by their strengths (coding, business, reasoning, etc.)
 - **Cost preference settings** to favor flagship or cheaper models
+- **Prompt logging system** to track all prompts and responses with history, statistics, and deletion

 ### 🤖 Individual LLM Tools